Greek National Road 90: The "Royal Road"

 The first national road in Crete was the "royal road" (Greek: Βασιλικός δρόμος), a dirt road that was built about a thousand years ago, on which pedestrians and riders came and went from Sitia to Kissamos.
 The goods were loaded on donkeys, mules and horses and transported from one place to another.
 Although in recent centuries there were carriages and carts, there were no long-distance transport with them, due to lack of adequate road network in the rugged mountains of the island.
 During the Cretan Revolution, the Cretan revolutionaries came and went from this road to confront the robbers.
 Before the entrances of the cities, but also inside the cities, there were inns equipped with beds for sleep as well as with water, wine, raki, rusk, olives, cheese, cooked food, boiled meats, kapriko, snails, honey, sausages, and other foods for their feeding.
 In Gouves, this street is today known as "Nikos Kazantzakis Street", and was named in honor of the homonymous thinker.

-Today's old National Road 90 (then known as the "National Road of Crete"), began construction in 1911, during the years of the Cretan State and was completed in 1925, initially as a dirt road and later with gravel.
+The "National Road of Crete" began construction in 1911, during the years of the Cretan State and was completed in 1925, initially as a dirt road and later with gravel.
+In 1955, the National Road was numbered the EO65, and then in 1963 the EO90.

 The new National Road 90 was designed in the early 1960s and began construction in 1968, with the aim of connecting major urban centers, ports and airports and residential and tourist development, as well as replacing the old national road.
 Prior to its construction, other ideas had been proposed, including the upgrading of the old National Road.
-Contrary to what is believed by the locals, it was not invented during the years of the Colonial Junta, but during the government of the Center Union and specifically the idea belongs to Andreas Papandreou and Konstantinos Mitsotakis.
+Contrary to what is believed by the locals, it was not invented during the years of the military junta, but during the government of the Center Union and specifically the idea belongs to Andreas Papandreou and Konstantinos Mitsotakis.
 In fact, the idea at the time was to extend from Platanos, Chania, to Sitia.
 Eventually, however, the construction started from Chania, following the initiative of Mitsotakis, with the first contracts being assigned to the "Atlas" with Fotis Polatos as site manager in the Chania - Souda section and in the Ionios, TEGK and XEKTE in the Souda - Nio Chorio, Nio Chorio - Georgioupolis and Musela - Rethymnon sections.
 The Chania-Rethymnon section was the first to be put into traffic.
 The auction for the construction of the sections Stavromenos - Bali and Bali - Fodele took place on March 21, 1967, with bidders XEKTE and "Skapaneus" respectively.
-A month later the coup of April 21 took place and the assignment was signed 14 months later, the following year, on May 20, 1968.
+The project survived the coup d'état, and the project was signed on May 20, 1968 (14 months later).